Skip to content

 buf.getState(user); // EntityState.MANAGED

-user.id; // auto-generated PK is written back
+console.log(user.id); // auto-generated PK is written back to the object

 buf.remove(user);